Skip to content

 eval $(ai-rc "ALICE Release Testing")

-• Delete the VM with ai-kill <alibuildXX>
+- Delete the VM with ai-kill <alibuildXX> - Delete the previously attached volumes.

-Rebooting a Mesos server
+Rebooting a server#

 In case there is an issue with any of the agents, a hard reboot can be attempted to bring it back to a working state.
 This can be done via the OpenStack GUI, in the Instances tab, or doing: